-In the wild, the red cornsnake is grey with black-bordered orange or red spots on its back, and a black-and-white pattern on its belly that resembles the pattern of kernels on a corn cob.
+In the wild, the red cornsnake is grey with black-bordered orange or red spots on its back.
+It also has a black-and-white pattern on its belly that resembles the pattern of kernels on a corn cob.
 Red cornsnakes that are sold in pet stores come in a variety of colours.
 This species, native to the southeastern United States, is one of the most popular snake species sold as pets and can grow up to 180 centimetres long.
 It is closely related to the native gray ratsnake and eastern foxsnake.

 Be a responsible pet owner and do not release non-native species into the wild.
 Most released pet reptiles and amphibians will die during Ontario’s cold winters and they harm ecosystems in the following ways:

 Disease: Non-native species can bring in new strains of bacteria or viruses that can affect native populations of animals, plants and humans.